SandeshPatil32/Password-Length-Checker/README.md

-This is project of check the password strength.
+This is a project to check the password strength and security.